ekasit-ja/pcj-django/README.md

 │
 └── upload                  # for uploaded files via admin page or CKEditor
 ```
+---

-### Problem of Cent OS 7 with SQLite
+### Problem with SQLite3 on Cent OS 7
 Default python in Cent OS 7 persist to use Sqlite version 3.7.17 while django requires Sqlite version 3.8.3 or higher.
-Ordinary update will not change version acknowledgde in python at all.
-Therefore, follow this [link](http://www.djaodjin.com/blog/django-2-2-with-sqlite-3-on-centos-7.blog.html) on how to work on with this issue.
+Ordinary update will not change version acknowledgded by python at all.
+Therefore, follow this [instruction](http://www.djaodjin.com/blog/django-2-2-with-sqlite-3-on-centos-7.blog.html) on how to solve this issue.

-Be sure to add `export LD_LIBRARY_PATH=/usr/local/lib` into `~/.bashrc` profile so when we execute `python3 -c "import sqlite3; print(sqlite3.sqlite_version)"`, it will return newer version of sqlite.
+Be sure to add `export LD_LIBRARY_PATH=/usr/local/lib` into `~/.bashrc` profile and restart terminal so when we execute `python3 -c "import sqlite3; print(sqlite3.sqlite_version)"`, it will return newer version of sqlite.
+---

-### To run development server, we must use virtual environment by
+### Initiating development server instruction (using python virtual environment is recommended)
 1. `cd` to project folder first
    - if this is first run, install python virtual environment first by executing `pip3 install virtualenv`
    - then execute `virtualenv -p python3 .` to create python virtual environment first